bogdanoancea/simulator/README.md

 <b> Framework to run mobile network data micro-simulations </b>
 <p>
 <p>!!!
 Warning !!!</p>
-This project is in early stages of development.
-Major code revisions are expected to occur without notice and on a daily basis.
+Code revisions are expected to occur without notice.
 For any question about this software please write me at: <a href="mailto:bogdan.oancea@gmail.com"> bogdan.oancea@gmail.com</a>
 </p>

 <p>
-The project implements a "development of a framework to run mobile network data micro-simulations.
+This project implements a tool to run mobile network data micro-simulations.
-These simulations will provide us with synthetic data, useful to test the models.
+These simulations will provide one with synthetic network event data, useful to test statistical models of population counts computed starting from mobile network data.
-Being a micro-simulation, the estimations can be compared to the real data, unavailable in real life.
+Proving the so-called ground-truth, the estimations obtained by using statistical models can be compared to the real data, unavailable in real life.
 While a simulation is (no matter how sophisticated) always different from real data, there is really no reason to expect that a model would perform worse for synthetic data than for real data.
 On the contrary, dealing with real data would be expected to be even more problematic, so a good performance for simulated data should be demanded anyway." <a href = "https://webgate.ec.europa.eu/fpfis/mwikis/essnetbigdata/images/5/56/WPI_A_framework_for_mobile_network_data_micro-simulation_2019_02_14.pdf">(Salgado, D. et al. 2018)</a>

 The code is written in C++.
 To build the application you need a C++ compiler compliant with C++17.
+Currently, the source code was compiled with GNU C++ and LLVM compilers unde 3 operationg systems: Windows, Linux and MacOS.
 </p>

 <b>How to build the application under <I>Windows</I> operating system</b>